 The oven’s retained heat cooks the meat while keeping the centre pink and tender.
 Check the roast for doneness.
 If more doneness is desired, turn oven to 180°C (350°F).
 Place roast back into oven to cook.
 An instant-read thermometer inserted into centre registers 63°C (145°F) for medium-rare.

 Transfer roast to serving platter or cutting board.
 No resting is required.
 Reserve pan drippings to make Classic Pan Gravy for Prime Rib, if desired.
-Slice roast and serve with.
+Slice roast and serve.